You’re Doing It Wrong: What to Do When Incidents Escalate in Reverse

 3. It stops strategic work.
 IT management should be spending time on strategic organizational work, not support.
 Senior Engineers should be spending most of their time on projects, enhancements, and upgrades and very little on support.
 Every time a reverse escalation is invoked, the entire IT organization becomes a little less proactive and strategic.

 4. It’s archaic management.
-If you are trying to evolve your organization to be more self-directed, empowered, growth-minded, engaged, synergistic, and in every way a modern workplace that people love to join and grow, then reverse escalation is the antidote.
+If you are trying to evolve your organization to be more self-directed, empowered, growth-minded, engaged, synergistic, and in every way a modern workplace where people love to join and grow, then reverse escalation is the antidote.
 It sends a clear message that command and control is alive and well.

 The Solution to Reverse Escalation